 What is Tails, and why do privacy fans love it?

 Tails is a unique computer operating system.
 It is designed to help you use the Internet anonymously and get around censorship.
 Tails is a live system (live operating system) that runs from a USB stick or DVD.
 It lets you connect to the Internet using virtually any computer while leaving no trace of your activities after you have finished.

 Even better, Tails is free software that anyone can install and use whenever and wherever privacy and anonymity are essential.

 What makes Tails safer than other operating systems?

 Because Tails was designed from the beginning to provide privacy and anonymity, it differs from other operating systems in several areas:

 - Tails forces all Internet connections to go through the Tor network.
-Tor is a worldwide distributed network that prevents people from watching your network connection from knowing what websites you visit while keeping those websites from knowing your physical location.
+Tor is a worldwide distributed network that prevents people from watching your network connection from knowing what websites you visit while keeping those websites from learning your physical location.
 For more details on how this works, visit the official About Tor page.

 - Tails connects to the hardware of a computer but doesn’t use the operating system or disk drives.
 That means there is no permanent record of your activities on that computer.
 Once you remove the Tails USB Stick or DVD and restart the computer, there will be no way to tell Tails was used there.

-- Tails comes with state of the art encryption technology.
-From PGP and OTR support for secure communications to the automatic use of HTTPS when visiting websites, to the ability to encrypt the files on your USB stick or DVD, Tails has you covered.
+- Tails comes with state-of-the-art encryption technology.
+From PGP and OTR support for secure communications to the automatic use of HTTPS when visiting websites to the ability to encrypt the files on your USB stick or DVD, Tails has you covered.

 With all these privacy and anonymity features together in a package that you can literally carry in your pocket, it is easy to see why privacy fans love Tails.